Dr Loumidis has helped

 to take an active role in monitoring your illness and negotiating

-explored and options considered in an
+any ambivalence is explored, and options are considered in an atmosphere of support

-than a simple didactic approach.
+more successful than a simple didactic approach.

-Family Interventions (for people with
+Family interventions (for

-schizophrenia)
+people with schizophrenia)

 information to you and your family about the illness, and helping them